Work life: 3 boundaries to help improve productivity when you work from home in 2022

 Being able to work at home is such a blessing.
-For the last five years I’ve had the joy and privilege to instruct the next generation of teachers often from the privacy of my home as a college professor.
+For over eight years I’ve had the joy and privilege to instruct the next generation of teachers often from the privacy of my home as a college professor.
 Never did I think I would be working solely from home, but what a great opportunity it has been.

 When I first started working from home, my youngest son was only four years old.
 At that point, my fellas had NO idea what working from home meant.
 Making the adjustment from working outside the home to a stay-at-home mom and now a work-from-home mom has not been easy.
 Lines have been blurred, expectations were unclear, and I became one overworked woman.

 Something had to change.
 I quickly learned to establish workplace boundaries within the walls of my home.
 These boundaries have helped me to be more productive and allow me to manage my roles within my home.
 Now, I don’t have all the answers, but these continue to be my three go to boundaries for work and home.